Mariamugo/alx-low_level_programming/0x12-singly_linked_lists/README.md

-this directory is on all files created for the singly linked lists. they include:
+this directory is on all files created for the singly linked lists they include:

 task 0 - prints all the elements of a list